nberlette/nx/docs/shared/nx-plugin.md

 ## Executor

 The default executor is set up to just emit a console log.
-Some examples of what an executor can do are:
+Some examples of an executor's capabilities are:

 - Support different languages, (Java, Go, Python, C#)
 - Compile new UI framework components